LemmyNet/rfcs/0000-report-inboxes.md

 ![image](https://github.com/sunaurus/lemmy-rfcs/assets/5356547/9a21b527-6c88-4024-b287-3371d77688f4)

+**Note: labels on the sreenshot are illustrative, actual labels can be more user-friendy.** Maybe something like:
+* Breaks community rules (report sent to moderators)
+* Breaks instance rules (report sent to admins)

 ### Instead of the current single report inbox, there will be three different kinds of inboxes

 * Admin reports - show all reports sent to admins (only visible to admins)
 * Mod reports - show all reports sent to mods for any communities the user moderates
+   * This is equivalent to the report view that mods currently have in Lemmy already
-* All reports - Shows a read-only view of all (admin and mod) reports, only visible to admins
+* All reports - Shows a view of all (admin and mod) reports, only visible to admins
-   * This is a read-only version of the current 0.19.3 admin report view, and would allow admins to still keep an eye on mod actions on their instance if they wish
+   * This is akin to the current 0.19.3 admin report view, and would allow admins to still keep an eye on mod actions on their instance if they wish

 The UI wouldn't need to change for mods, but for admins, there would be a new selection at the top of the reports page (the "mod reports" tab would only be visible if the admin is also a mod in any community):
 ![image](https://github.com/sunaurus/lemmy-rfcs/assets/5356547/cc4ad68c-6e85-4cd9-b324-131c06951cb3)